 The acquisition of large gas grills beginning in 1977 enabled then to do on-site grilling for thousands.
 That venue became very popular for company picnics and outdoor functions.
 The grill is also used for cooking out hamburgers, hot dogs, brats and other picnic fare at the deli during the weekday lunch hours in the summer months.
 Customers look forward to the start of the cookout season and the smell of burgers entices hungry folks to the neighborhood lunchtime party.

 The already full-service food service branched out to do even more high-end cocktail, dinner and theme parties such as luaus, Oktoberfests and elegant dinner parties for any number of guests.

 In 1990, Jeff and Dan bought the business from their parents.
 Charleen continued to prepare with love many of the salads and soups she has been making for over fifty years.
 Many of her delicious recipes were handed down from family members and are closely guarded secrets that only a privileged few share.
 Charleen decided to officially retire in 2004.

 In 1995, Dan and his wife Mary sold their share of Reuland Food Service to Jeff and his wife, Cindi.
-Dan and Mary moved with their family to Boulder Junction, Wisconsin where they presently own a catering and banquet facility.
+Jeff, Brigit, and Ryan Reuland share in the ownership today.